 In the evening you'll be treated to an authentic Costa Rican dinner which will allow everyone to find which foods are their favorite right at the start.
 At night you'll have the opportunity to immerse yourself into some local nightlife before heading out of the "big city" the next morning.

-Manuel Antonio is just a 3 hour drive from San Jose, but it's known as one of the most diverse areas for flora and fauna with all kinds of monkeys, reptiles, birds, sloths, and plant life of course.
-It's also known as the gay beach area of Costa Rica with a lively community of gay guys from all over the world!
+Manuel Antonio is just a 3 hour drive from San Jose and is known as one of the most diverse areas for flora and fauna with all kinds of monkeys, reptiles, birds, sloths, and plant life of course.
+It's also known as the gay beach area of Costa Rica with an international expat as well as local LGBT community.
 Spend your day at the beautiful long beach, or checking out the incredibly abundant life in Manuel Antonio National Park, then spend the evening experiencing Manuel Antonio's social life.

 Our accommodation here is at the well known LGBT-only Villa Roca hotel, perched on the cliff with stunning views over the Pacific Ocean.
 The infinity pool (and Jacuzzi) is a great place to connect with your group and other travelers after a day of adventure.

 Included: Manuel Antonio National Park entrance and 2 hour guided walk with an expert local wildlife spotter.